-Thomas, a Republican, was the representative for Wisconsin's 7th congressional district from 1889 to 1891.
+Thomas was the representative for Wisconsin’s 7th congressional district and was a Republican.
+He served from 1889 to 1891.

 From Dec 1885 to Mar 1891, Thomas missed 204 of 1,213 roll call votes, which is 16.8%.
 This is better than the median of 33.9% among the lifetime records of representatives serving in Mar 1891.
 The chart below reports missed votes over time.